PaulaGweke/My-First-Data-Analysis-Repo/CSSE_Covid_19_Data_Analysis_Report/README.md

 # Data Transformation - Part 1
 * The data was in three parts; Confirmed, Death and Recovery record, all consisting of wide tables due to the horizontal columns of the date entry.
-* The dates were unpivoted for each csv table using Power BI.
+* The dates were unpivoted for each csv table using Excel / Power BI.
 * The new long tables were merged using the Province and Country/Region columns and inner join option.
 * No missing data was observed at that point.
 * The Province column was remove as personal preference.